-- 148. Sediment ponds designed in accordance with the Canterbury Regional Council publication Canterbury Regional Council Erosion & Sediment Control Toolbox for Canterbury must be constructed within or immediately adjacent to the Container Transfer Area and for the quarry/landfill in the location shown as sediment control ponds on Drawing B1.
-Stormwater run-off must be collected and treated in these sediment ponds prior to discharge.
-Where the Canterbury Regional Council Erosion & Sediment Control Toolbox for Canterbury does not cover a particular situation GD05 Erosion and Sediment Control Guide for Land Disturbing Activities in the Auckland Region must be utilised. - 149.
+- 148. A sediment pondSediment ponds designed in accordance with the Canterbury Regional Council publication Canterbury Regional Council Erosion & Sediment Control Toolbox for Canterbury must be constructed within or immediately adjacent to the Container Transfer Area- and for the quarry/landfill in the location shown as sediment control ponds on Drawing B1.
+Stormwater run-off from the Container Transfer Area must be collected and treated in thisthese sediment pondponds prior to discharge.
+Where the Canterbury Regional Council Erosion & Sediment Control Toolbox for Canterbury Regional Council Erosion & Sediment Control Toolbox for Canterbury does not cover a particular situation GD05 Erosion and Sediment Control Guide for Land Disturbing Activities in the Auckland Region willmust be utilised. - 149.
 The sediment ponds must be designed to manage a 10 percent AEP design flood, with provision to pass a 1 percent AEP design flood.
 The sediment ponds must be designed in accordance with the Canterbury Regional Council publication Canterbury Regional Council Erosion & Sediment Control Toolbox for Canterbury.
 Where the Canterbury Regional Council Erosion & Sediment Control Toolbox for Canterbury does not cover a particular situation GD05 Erosion and Sediment Control Guide for Land Disturbing Activities in the Auckland Region will be utilised.